The Role of Government

 - Full Employment: if there is a high level of unemployment in a country, the following may happen:

 - the total national output (goods produced) will fall

-- government may have to give welfare payments (unemployment benefits) to the unemployed, increasing public expenditure while income taxes fall – causing a budget deficit
+- government will have to give out welfare payments (unemployment benefits) to the unemployed, increasing public expenditure while income taxes fall – causing a budget deficit

 Exports > Imports = Surplus in BoP